 Introduction To The 12 Main Archetypes

 Now this is just an introduction to understanding the 12 Main Archetypes.
 Archetypal healing goes a lot wider and deeper.
-When applied in the right way it can be a powerful tool in Inner Child Therapy, in Healing and in certain types of Spiritual Coaching and Mentoring.
+When applied in the right way it can be a powerful tool in Inner Child Therapy, in Healing, and in certain types of Spiritual Coaching and Mentoring.

-The reality is there are so many different archetypes that are in the collective unconscious.
-So many than can be used and explored to support us in different ways.
-But the most important one for you is identifying your strongest main archetype.
+But the most important one for you to explore your strengths and vulnerabilities- is identifying your strongest main archetype.
 That main archetype that shows up in you in the way you live your life every single day.

 Understanding Yourself Through The 12 Main Archetypes